johanley/special-relativity-core/README.md

 **Did it work?
 Yes!
 Implementing special relativity in code was a delightfully effective way of exploring the deep structure of the theory.**

-Example one: coordinates are not vectors.
+Example 1: coordinates are not vectors.
 I had forgotten that, but *the code taught it to me again* (and made it obvious).

-Example two: surprisingly, the code found a mistake(?) made in many textbooks.
-It's the assertion that *the phase of a plane monochromatic wave is invariant*.
+Example 2: when you consider the full set of transformations that leave the fundamental quadratic form invariant (Poincaré invariance), then *the phase of a plane monochromatic wave is not invariant*.
-I find this at least misleading, if not downright incorrect.
-To me the core idea is Poincaré-invariance and the set of transformations that leave the fundamental quadratic form invariant.
 Under that set of transformations (which includes simple displacement), it's not the *phase* itself, but rather <a href='https://github.com/johanley/special-relativity-core/blob/master/src/sr/explore/waves/invariant-phase-difference.txt'>*differences in the phase*</a> that are Poincaré-invariant.